Condemned (1984 film)

-Condemned, a 1984 Filipino neo noir crime film, depicts the cruelty of big-city life, with a focus on Manila.
-The plot centers on the corruption of society and abuses of power.
-The film was directed by Mario O'Hara, and the screenplay was written by Jose Javier Reyes and Frank Rivera.
-The film received an "A" review from the Film Ratings Board.
+Condemned a 1984 Filipino neo noir crime film directed by Mario O'Hara from a screenplay he co-wrote with Jose Javier Reyes and Frank G. Rivera.
+Depicting the cruelty of big-city life, with a focus on Manila, the plot centers on the corruption of society and abuses of power.
+The film stars Nora Aunor, Dan Alvaro, and Gloria Romero.

+Produced by Golden Dragon Films and NV Productions, the film was released theatrically on October 19, 1984.

 Plot

-Yolly (Nora Aunor), a flower vendor, her brother Efren (Dan Alvaro), a driver and hired gun for a ruthless gangster, and Connie (Gloria Romero) live a bleak existence in the underbelly of the fashionable tourist district of Manila.
+Yolly, a flower vendor, her brother Efren, a driver and hired gun for a ruthless gangster, and Connie live a bleak existence in the underbelly of the fashionable tourist district of Manila.
 Escaping from a violent past, the siblings' world collides with Connie's gang.